 Long ago, back when Pong was pretty much the only Video Game on the market, pinball games were enjoying a surge in popularity.
-Also popular at the time were Game Shows, so Merrill Heatter and Bob Quigley decided to fuse the two...and The Magnificent Marble Machine debuted July 7, 1975 on NBC.
+Also popular at the time were Game Shows, so Merrill Heatter and Bob Quigley decided to fuse the two.
+The result was The Magnificent Marble Machine, which debuted July 7, 1975 on NBC.
 The host was Art James, fresh off the flopped Blank Check.

-Marble debuted in a time swap with the neutered Jackpot!, going up against CBS' hit soap The Young and the Restless and ABC's problematic game Showoffs.
-It moved to 12:30 PM on December 1, and not only went up against CBS' Search for Tomorrow and ABC's All My Children but had to run just 25 minutes to accommodate NBC's 12:55 newscast.
-It was actually canned on January 5 in favor of Take My Advice, but the relationship show failed and Marble returned two weeks later at Noon...and switched to all-celebrities, a move which failed against ABC's faltering-but-still-kicking-your-ass Let's Make a Deal.
-But while Marble ended on March 12, its replacement (The Fun Factory) wasn't actually ready to debut...so repeats aired through June 11.
+Marble debuted in a time swap with the neutered Jackpot, going up against CBS' hit soap The Young and the Restless and ABC's Showoffs.
+It moved to 12:30 PM on December 1, and not only went up against CBS' Search for Tomorrow and ABC's All My Children but shrank from 30 to 25 minutes to accommodate NBC's 12:55 newscast.
+After a two-week absence in January 1976 (replaced by NBC testing a relationship show called Take My Advice), the show returned at Noon with an all-celeb format, a move which failed against ABC's Let's Make a Deal.
+Marble ended first-run episodes on March 12, but aired repeats through June 11 to give its replacement (The Fun Factory) some more time to get itself ready to debut.

-Probably the most bizarre thing about Marble was its very unexpected and completely uncredited appearance toward the end of The China Syndrome (1979), where it was the "regular programming" interrupted by KXLA in favor of the news report inside the plantnote .
-The clips are of Joan Rivers playing a normal ball on the Machine sometime before the end of the Money Ball Marathon...although the music, sound effects, and Art's comments were all dubbed over with generic music and sounds.
+Surprisingly, the show reappeared toward the end of The China Syndrome (1979) as the "regular programming" interrupted by KXLA in favor of the news report inside the plant note .
+The clips are of Joan Rivers playing a normal ball on the Machine sometime before the end of the Money Ball Marathon (see below), though the music, sounds, and Art's commentary were all dubbed over with generic music and sounds.

 Game Show Tropes in use:

 - Bonus Round: The titular Machine, as detailed above.
-The Money Ball was a bonus-Bonus Round.
+The Money Ball was a bonus on top.

-- Celebrity Edition: When Marble returned on January 19, it switched to all-celebrities playing for members of the studio audience.
+- Celebrity Edition: When Marble returned on January 19, 1976, it switched to four celebs playing for members of the studio audience.
 Didn't work.

 This show provides examples of:

-- Obvious Rule Patch: The producers watched the tape of each Machine playing to make sure every hit had registered, but as the series went on the scoring errors increased...and so the Machine was altered.
+- Obvious Rule Patch: Due to how the Machine worked, the footage of each round was analyzed to make sure every hit had registered on the score display.
+Unfortunately, as time went on the scoring errors increased, resulting in the Machine being altered.

-- First, the Machine was altered so that only the Thumper Bumpers added 500 points for each hit.
-The Money Ball round was overhauled into the "Money Ball Marathon", with the highest-scoring player after every ten shows getting a Money Ball round.
+- First, the scoring was greatly simplified so that the only points came from the Thumper Bumpers, which added 500 points for each hit.
+The score requirement to play the Money Ball was removed, with the "Money Ball Marathon" taking its place: the highest-scoring player after every 10 shows would get to play a Money Ball round.